-An assessment of the building condition in October 2020 revealed that in addition to facade repairs, needed structural repairs include the building frame, roof, and the wood stage.
-Electrical upgrades as well as the restoration of the original lighting will be important to support a range of uses.
-Lastly, the renovation will achieve accessibility improvements to the building as well as to the stage.
+An assessment of the building condition in October 2020 revealed that the band shell needs structural repairs to the building frame, roof, and the wooden stage surface in addition to facade repairs.
+Electrical upgrades and restoration of the original lighting will allow a wide range of future uses.
+Lastly, the renovation will achieve accessibility improvements to the building and the stage.

 Renovation of the Band Shell will revitalize Plaza del Mar for music, drama, dance, and celebratory events.
 As a public park, the City provides low-cost access for non-profit organizations that serve a broad cross-section of the community.